TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >python prepare_images.py

 If you inspect some of these images, you will see that most have a Time magazine cover inserted in them somewhere (a few do not).
-The images from above are shown below with the Time covers inserted.
+The sample images from above are shown below with the Time covers inserted.
 Yours may appear different as the covers are inserted randomly.

 <br />
 <p align="center">